On Typesetting Engines: A Programmer's Perspective

 Among many typesetting concepts, the typesetting engine is one of the core concepts.
 Basically, a typesetting engine is a piece of software that decides how the glyphs, graphics, tables, etc. are laid out for printing or digital display.

-When PPResume (opens in a new tab) was launched (opens in a new tab), some people asked (opens in a new tab) me why chose LaTeX as the default typesetting engine for PPReseume.
+When PPResume was launched, some people asked me why chose LaTeX as the default typesetting engine for PPReseume.
 Hmmm, this is a big topic.

 But before we start, let us agree on some glossaries that will be used thoughout whole post.
 Yes this is a long post and it takes time and energy to read.
 Don’t complain to me later.
 I warned you here!